What is a Knowledge Base Video, and How to Create One?

 As a business, you would have some collective knowledge for your employees, users, and stakeholders, which is one of the most valuable assets of your business.
 Streamlining, organizing, and categorizing this information becomes imperative so that it can be easily found by anyone who needs it to answer their questions.

 A detailed knowledge base, created keeping the end user in mind, will answer the questions they are asking and elevate their experience with your brand.
-Company policies, tutorials, product and feature walkthroughs, and how-to guides are all different kinds of knowledge base videos, segregated broadly into two categories, internal and external; you can read about them in detail in this article.
+Company policies, tutorials, product and feature walkthroughs, and how-to guides are all kinds of knowledge base videos, segregated broadly into two categories, internal and external; you can read them in detail in this article.

 What is a Knowledge Base Video?